-- 1. The projections in this offer document are based on work carried out by the landowners, RM Energy, Sharenergy and the Board. - 2.
+- The projections in this offer document are based on work carried out by the landowners, RM Energy, Sharenergy and the Board. - 2.
 Inflation (RPI) is projected at 2.5% per annum over the 20-year period. - 3.
-The value of electricity sold is projected to increase by 3.5% per annum, reflecting the strong trend for electricity prices to outstrip RPI over the last decade. - 4.
-Income is based on the combined value of the Feed-in Tariff, electricity sales, and other benefits being 19.4p/kWh, reflecting relevant FiT and current electricity pricing. - 5.
+The value of electricity sold is projected to increase by 3.5% per annum, reflecting the strong trend for electricity prices to outstrip RPI over the last decade. - Income is based on the combined value of the Feed-in Tariff, electricity sales, and other benefits being 19.4p/kWh, reflecting relevant FiT and current electricity pricing. - 5.
 Depreciation of equipment is straight-line over the 20-year period and creates a fund to pay back Members' capital.
 Capital is here modelled as being returned to Members annually after year 3 subject to the maintenance of a contingency reserve within the Society. - 6.
 Business rates are projected at nil due to reliefs available for renewable energy technologies. - 7.
-Insurance costs are projected at £2,500/year this is based on a quote from a reputable broker. - 8.
+Insurance costs are projected at $\pounds 2,500/\text{year} \text{this is based on a}$ quote from a reputable broker. - 8.
 Administration costs of the Society are set at £5,000/year.
 This is as quoted by Sharenergy for their service which covers book-keeping, production of annual accounts, maintenance of membership database, phone, email and postal support of members, preparation of AGM papers and annual return, FCA and other regulatory fees.
-The Society will produce annual accounts and as a small business
+The Society will produce annual accounts and as a small business will apply for the exemption from audit.

-- will apply for the exemption from audit. - 9.
-Bank interest on Society deposits is projected at 2.5% (most deposits are held long-term). - 10.
+- 9. Bank interest on Society deposits is projected at 2.5% (most deposits are held long-term). - 10.
 All profits are allocated to depreciation charge or paid as interest to Members or gifted to the Community Fund so the projections do not predict a liability for Corporation Tax.
 Note that Members are likely to be liable for Income Tax on their returns from investment. - 11.
 Normal monthly cash expenditure is expected to be small and will be amply covered by the generation and FIT income.
 The Projections anticipate that the Society will be cash positive each year from the commencement of operations. - 12.
-Projections are based on a 20-year FiT period, which corresponds to the approximate working life of the turbine.
+Projections are based on a 20-year FiT period, which corresponds to the approximate working life of the turbine. - 13.
+Please note that the removal of Levy Exemption Certificates announced since the main share offer was created may reduce member returns by some 0.3% in the short to medium term, although the longterm effect of this measure alongside related measures is not known.

-Breakdown of capital costs

-Capital cost (including turbines, balance of plant, grid, contingency) £1,646,000

-Repayment of project costs to date £130,000

-Cost of establishing Society, Share Offer costs and legal documents £40,000
+Breakdown of capital costs Capital cost (including turbines, balance of plant, grid, contingency) £1,646,000 The majority of the spend is on the installation itself - Repayment of project costs to date £130,000 we've managed to Cost of establishing Society, Share £40,000 keep development Offer costs and legal documents costs to a minimum.
 Total £1,816,000